General plant care

 Plants can normally cope from lack of watering but it can be difficult for a plant to recover from being over watered.

 Some of the fussier plants in your collection may prefer rain water to tap water.
 Some plants will get brown marks on their leaves from the chemicals in tap water.
-If you are watering your plants with water from the tap it is always best to let it sit over night.

 Where possible try and keep your plants away from any draughts or heat sources.